alexfox246/Customer-Churn-Analysis/EDA_plan.md

 - 2-4 years: 20.4% churn rate
 - 4+ years: 9.5% churn rate

 Nearly half of all customers in their first year churn, and almost one-third leave within two years.
 This tells us that customers who have not yet built loyalty or perceived value are far more likely to leave.
 Churn declines steadily as tenure increases, indicating that long-standing customers are significantly more stable.
+Focusing retention strategies on customers in their first 12 to 24 months offers the greatest opportunity to reduce overall churn.
+Improving onboarding, providing early-life support and proactively adressing service issues could improve retention.

 ## 2.3 Churn by monthly charge bucket
 ```sql